Indonesia ends quarantine requirement for all incoming foreign travellers

 Why the decision was necessary

-The reopening of the border comes well in time for Indonesia to prepare for the G-20 summit, which will be held in October 2022 in Bali.
+The reopening of the border and travel comes well in time for Indonesia to prepare for the G-20 summit, which will be held in October 2022 in Bali.

 Other Southeast Asian countries have already waived quarantine requirements for travellers in order to boost their respective economies, some of which are heavily dependent on tourism.
 These include Malaysia, the Philippines and Vietnam.